 Loans, Assignments, and Participations.
-A Fund may make loans, and may acquire or invest in loans made by others.
-A Fund may acquire a loan interest directly by acting as a member of the original lending syndicate.
-Alternatively, a Fund may acquire some or all of the interest of a bank or other lending institution in a loan to a particular borrower, by means of an assignment or a participation.
-In an assignment, a Fund assumes all of the rights of a lending institution in a loan, including the right to receive payments of principal and interest and other amounts directly from the borrower and to enforce its rights as a lender directly against the borrower.
-The Fund assumes the position of a co-lender with other syndicate members.
-As an alternative, a Fund may purchase a participating interest in a portion of the rights of a lending institution in a loan.
-In such case, the Fund will generally be entitled to receive from the lending institution amounts equal to the payments of principal, interest and premium, if any, on the loan received by the institution, but will not generally be entitled to enforce its rights directly against the agent bank or the borrower, and must rely for that purpose on the lending institution.
-In the case of a participation, the value of a Fund's loan investment will depend at least in part on the credit standing of the assigning or participating institution.
-The loans in which a Fund may invest include those that pay fixed rates of interest and those that pay floating rates - i.e., rates that adjust periodically based on a known lending rate, such as a bank's prime rate.
+A Fixed Income Fund may make loans and may acquire or invest in loans made by others.
+A Fixed Income Fund may acquire a loan interest directly by acting as a member of the original lending syndicate.
+Alternatively, a Fixed Income Fund may acquire some or all of the interest of a bank or other lending institution in a loan to a particular borrower, by means of an assignment or a participation.
+In an assignment, a Fixed Income Fund assumes all of the rights of a lending institution in a loan, including the right to receive payments of principal and interest and other amounts directly from the borrower and to enforce its rights as a lender directly against the borrower.
+The Fixed Income Fund assumes the position of a co-lender with other syndicate members.
+As an alternative, a Fixed Income Fund may purchase a participating interest in a portion of the rights of a lending institution in a loan.
+In such case, the Fixed Income Fund will generally be entitled to receive from the lending institution amounts equal to the payments of principal, interest and premium, if any, on the loan received by the institution, but will not generally be entitled to enforce its rights directly against the agent bank or the borrower, and must rely for that purpose on the lending institution.
+In the case of a participation, the value of the Fixed Income Fund's loan investment will depend at least in part on the credit standing of the assigning or participating institution.
+The loans in which a Fixed Income Fund may invest include those that pay fixed rates of interest and those that pay floating rates -i.e., rates that adjust periodically based on a known lending rate, such as a bank's prime rate.
 Investments in loans may be of any quality, including "distressed" loans.
-A Fund also may gain exposure to loans and related investments through the use of total and excess return swaps and/or other derivative instruments and through private funds and other pooled investment vehicles, including some which may be sponsored or advised by the Adviser or its related parties (see "Derivatives").
+A Fixed Income Fund also may gain exposure to loans and related investments through the use of total and excess return swaps and/or other derivative instruments and through private funds and other pooled investment vehicles, including other DoubleLine funds (see "Derivatives").

 Many loans are made by a syndicate of banks, represented by an agent bank (the "Agent") which has negotiated and structured the loan and which is responsible generally for collecting interest, principal, and other amounts from the borrower on its own behalf and on behalf of the other lending institutions in the syndicate (the "Lenders"), and for enforcing its and their other rights against the borrower.
 Each of the lending institutions, which may include the Agent, lends to the borrower a portion of the total amount of the loan, and retains the corresponding interest in the loan.
-Unless, under the terms of the loan or other indebtedness, a Fund has direct recourse against the borrower, the Fund may have to rely on the Agent or other financial intermediary to apply appropriate credit remedies against a borrower.
+Unless, under the terms of the loan or other indebtedness, a Fixed Income Fund has direct recourse against the borrower, the Fixed Income Fund may have to rely on the Agent or other financial intermediary to apply appropriate credit remedies against a borrower.